 Emphasize your favorite aspects of any room by adding a little repetition.
 Try it with patterns, colors, shapes, themes, and textures to make your room look intentional and put-together.

 Fine-tuning your home décor may take time, but it’s an effort that will be well rewarded.
-For other décor tips or advice on how to make your home lighting shine, contact us at Lighting Plus.
+For other décor tips or advice on how to make your home lighting shine, contact us at Aim Lighting.